LiarPrincess/Violet/Documentation/Elsa.md

 Elsa is a tiny DSL for describing data.
 It uses  `.letitgo` files from `Definitions` directory.

-Why?
+## Why?

-- from a single Elsa `AST` definition we can generate both `AST` nodes and [visitor](https://en.wikipedia.org/wiki/Visitor_pattern) protocols.
+From a single Elsa definition we can generate both `AST` nodes and [visitor](https://en.wikipedia.org/wiki/Visitor_pattern) protocols.
 And if our AST ever changes, we just need to fix it in one place (`.letitgo` file).

-- Elsa allows us to avoid writing Swift boilerplate by just concentrating on data shape.
+Elsa allows us to avoid writing Swift boilerplate by just concentrating on data shape.
 For example: Swift automatically creates *memberwise initializer* for every `struct`.
-Unfortunately this `init` has an `internal` access level, so if we want to create instance from another module, we have manually add `public init`.
+Unfortunately this `init` has an `internal` access level, so if we want to create instance from an another module, we have manually add `public init`.
 Elsa does this automatically.

-- you can easily modify generated code.
+You can easily modify generated code.
 For example: to add method responsible for accepting [visitor](https://en.wikipedia.org/wiki/Visitor_pattern) you just modify Elsa code, that saves you from having to manually update every node definition.

 ## Language description